collocations.org

 group

-VERB + COMPANY
+VERB + company

-join | leave, resign from
+leave, resign from

-COMPANY + VERB
+company + VERB

-make sth, produce sth
+make sth, manufacture sth, produce sth, sell sth, supply sth

 The company produces cotton goods.

-expand, grow | shrink | fail, go bankrupt, go bust, go into liquidation, go out of business, go to the wall
+fail, go bankrupt, go bust, go into liquidation, go out of business, go to the wall (informal), go under

 During the recession many small companies went out of business.

-COMPANY + NOUN
+company + NOUN

-in a/the ~
+in a/the company

 He has shares in several companies.

-within a/the ~
+within a/the company

 the division of power within a company